'Taiwan is Taiwan': China name dispute moves from birds to climate change

 The Global Covenant says its mission is to “galvanise climate and energy action across cities worldwide”, representing a population of over 800 million.
 The only Chinese city it lists as a member is Hong Kong.

-Reporting by Ben Blanchard; Additional reportig by Ryan Woo in Beijing; Editing by Stephen Coates
+Reporting by Ben Blanchard; Additional reporting by Ryan Woo in Beijing; Editing by Stephen Coates and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.